gioui/giouiorg/content/doc/architecture/drawing.md

 For dashes, stroke end caps and joins, there's a separate package [gioui.org/x/stroke](https://gioui.org/x/stroke).
-However, they are not as performant as `clip.Stroke`.
+However, they are not as performant as `clip.Stroke`, as the work to construct the path description must be performed on the CPU.

 ## Operation Stack